 We don't give it a lot of thought, but that's just because it's our invisible friend.
 We're talking about plumbing.
 And while perhaps not sexy, plumbing IS almost magic.
-Flick on a tap, and convenient, clean water at the desired temperature comes freely flowing like liquid gold.
+Flick on a tap, and convenient, clean water at the desired temperature comes freely flowing at the perfect water pressure.
 It keeps us clean and relaxed.
 It gets rid of waste and keeps us healthy.
 But all of that is only possible if your plumbing is working properly.
-What if you have plumbing problems?
+So, what if you experience a plumbing problem?

-Plumbing isn't like Pest Control Services, or painting or even Electrical work, it's a messy, tedius task designed for highly-trained professionals.
+Plumbing isn't like Pest Control Services, or painting or even Electrical work, it's a messy, tedious task designed for highly-trained professionals.

 Here are 5 common plumbing problems to watch out for (and 5 DIY solutions!):

 We've all experienced it, and when that water just won't go down the drain efficiently (or at all!) what do you do?
 Blocked drains are one of the most common plumbing problems.
 In fact, a significant number of calls we receive are for unblocking drains in Sydney.
 Some signs of a blocked or obstructed pipeline may be drain flies or a bad smell.